svenslaggare/NiosIISimulator/README.md

 <h4>Partial JIT</h4>
 Compiles on a function bases running along side the interpreter.
 This should allow more correct semantics but still good performance for often called functions.
-At the moment only supports calling JITTed functions, not calling other JITted functions or interpreted functions.
+At the moment only supports calling JITted functions, not calling other JITted functions or interpreted functions.

 <h3>Roadmap</h3>